-New opioid regulatory measures are coming into effect in the New Year to support safe and clinically appropriate opioid prescribing practices, without restricting doctors from accessing them for patients when needed.
+New opioid regulatory measures have commenced to support safe and clinically appropriate opioid prescribing practices, without restricting doctors from accessing them for patients when needed.

 The Therapeutic Goods Administration’s (TGA’s) new opioid measures include smaller pack sizes to be registered from January 2020 and available once medicine sponsors can bring them to market.
 Updated clinical indications for prescribing fentanyl patches and enhanced safety warnings and product information on all opioids will be phased in through the first half of 2020.

 The regulatory changes come after the TGA conducted a public consultation in February 2018.
 Submissions were received on options for a regulatory response to the use and misuse of prescription opioids, to help reduce harm.

 Smaller pack sizes

 As a result of the regulatory changes, doctors will be able to prescribe smaller pack sizes of immediate-release prescription opioids.
 This will provide a more appropriate option for patients for short-term relief, e.g. after surgery or injury, and reduce the risk of harm from surplus opioids.